chatatechnologies/react-autoql/README.md

 - Support for voice to text button in Google Chrome only.
 Will fail silently in other browsers.

 # Authentication
-You will need an API key, customer ID, and user ID, to query your database through these widgets.
-If you do not have these, please visit the chata.io developer site for more information https://chata.readme.io
+You will need a API key, customer ID, user ID, and domain to query your database through these widgets.
+Additionally, we require that you pass in a valid JWT token to be used on every endpoint call.

+For more information on these requirements or how to retrieve/refresh your token please visit the chata.io developer site https://chata.readme.io

 # Components